MisaZhu/mario_vm/README.md

 You have to implement "bool compile(bytecode_t \*bc, const char\* input)" function for your own language(check lang/demo/compiler.c). "const char \*_mario_lang"(declared in mario_vm.h) must be assigned as well.

-Related to the project "mario_runtime", a project based on MarioVM with native classes dynamic libaray loading.
+"runtime", a project based on MarioVM with native classes dynamic libaray loading.